ravivyas84/atypicalpm/src/content/docs/what-is-pm/what-is.md

 #   order: 1
 ---

-Defining What product Management is in itself very hard, and I don't have a concrete answer.
-For a long time, I have been trying to put a definition which I like next to Product Management.
-But I realized, I will never get to it because it is different things at different places and time.
+Defining what Product Management is very hard, I don't have a concrete answer.

+For a long time, I have been trying to build a definition which I like, but I realized, I will never get to it because it is different things at different places and time.
 Which is why we hear of *zero to one pms*, *growth pms*, *process pms*, Technical PMs etc. What I have instead, are multiple answers, all of which sound right.

 1. [The "Right X" perspective](./my-definitions/right-x)
 2. [Value Driver](./my-definitions/value-driver)